Last Updated on September 6, 2023 by Tim Wells

 Google was once again quiet on the hardware specs of the third-generation Chromecast.
 Judging by the performance, I can’t see it being that different than the 2nd generation streamer.

 Launch times were marginally faster than the previous version, and 1080p video at 60 fps was added.
-Dolby Digital Plus 5.1 is now supported, and it’s now fully integrated with the Google Home series of smart speakers.
+It now supports Dolby Digital Plus and is fully integrated with the Google Home series of smart speakers.

 But that’s the extent of the major changes.
 Unsurprisingly, the tech media was underwhelmed when they got their hands on the 3rd generation Chromecast.